 This policy paper is based on the second round of the EPIC survey, carried out in 2011 (the first was in 2008).
 The survey collected information from more than 12 000 households in Australia, Canada, Chile, France, Israel, Japan, Korea, the Netherlands, Spain, Sweden and Switzerland.

 Previous work of the Environment Directorate on Household Consumption

 This project builds on previous OECD work on sustainable consumption developed since 1994.
 The activity was initiated with a comprehensive programme combining the development of a conceptual framework for the analysis of the effects of household consumption on the environment, sector case studies documenting trends, environmental impacts, and policy response in five areas of household consumption (food, tourism-related travel, energy, water and waste generation), and policy recommendations to influence household consumption.
-The results of this work were released as a publication "Towards Sustainable Household Consumption?
-Trends and Policies in OECD Countries" and a series of free documents.
+The results of this work are available: Towards Sustainable Household Consumption?
+Trends and Policies in OECD Countries.

 Work focussing on energy-consuming consumer durables such as motor vehicles or household appliances was undertaken addressing key issues to reduce impacts from durable design, production, use and disposal.
 The report Decision-making and environmental policy design for consumer durables highlights the environmental and policy implications of household decisions with respect to consumer durable purchases and reviews some of the challenges facing policy makers as they seek to design environmentally effective and economically efficient environmental policies in this area.

 contact and social media